amusecode/amuse/doc/design/architecture.rst

 Layers
 ------
-The AMUSE architecture is based on a layered design with 3 layers.
+The AMUSE architecture is based on a layered design with three layers.
 The highest layer is a python script, written for a single problem or set of problems.
 The next layer contains the AMUSE code, this layer provides a library of objects and function to use in the python script.